 Winter Quarters Windows Artist

-The Windows at the Winter Quarters Temple are true works of art.
-The time and the effort that went into this beautiful windows is incalculable and were made for all to see and remember the sacrifices our pioneer ancestors.
-The Winter Quarters Temple was built during the "small Temple" phase, when there were many temples done similarly with the same floor plan to save on cost.
-Even with every temple using the same or similar floor plans, they were each made for the area it served.
-The Winter Quarters Temple being done on the same plot of land as the Winter Quarters Cemetery.
-The Winter Quarters Temple is a very special temple with nods to the thousands of pioneers who passed through this area with hope for a better future, free of persecution.
+The Windows at the Winter Quarters Temple are eye catching works of art.
+The time and the effort that went into these beautiful windows is incalculable.
+These magnificent windows were made for all to remember the sacrifices of our pioneer ancestors.
+The Winter Quarters Temple windows were done with nods to the thousands of Pioneers who passed through Winter Quarters looking for a better future, free of persecution.

-The windows at the Winter Quarters Temple were done by Tom Holdman, the same artist that did the windows in the Palmyra Temple, in upstate, New York.
+The windows at the Winter Quarters Temple were done by Tom Holdman, the same artist that did the windows in the Palmyra Temple, New York and Nauvoo Illinois Temple.

 Tom Holdman studied and learned about the Pioneer Stories and integrated these wonderful and empowering stories into the windows.